hpssjellis/tedx-feb-2026-educational-duality/README.md

 What I was seeing was not distraction.
 It was missing cognitive scaffolding.

-Now, with large language models, this split is widening.
+That was 10 years ago, now, with large language models, this split is widening.
 Students with foundations use AI to think faster and deeper.
-Students without them use AI to complete products without understanding.
+Students without them use AI to complete assignments without any understanding.

 The gap is no longer between fast and slow learners.
-It is between **learners** and **product completers**.
+It is between "learners" and "assignment finishers".
 And that gap is growing.

 ---